 If you’re sensitive to mint, hate the taste or are having homeopathic treatment, your choice of toothpaste is limited.
 It’s tricky to find a toothpaste that meets all your oral health needs that doesn’t contain mint.

 Mint flavor dominates the toothpaste market – apart from children’s toothpastes!
 Then a huge range of tempting tastes become available.
 So why is mint so often used?
 What other flavors are available?
-And are the more tasty children’s toothpastes good for adults?
+And are the tastier children’s toothpastes good for adults?

 These are just some of the questions you can find the answers to here.